03 Feb The Beginners Guide to Implementing S&OP on IBP

 Agile methodology is great because it allows for incremental builds and features along the way.
 For a new software package with functionality as advanced as SAP’s HANA platform, your organization will find new uses and new features as you get more experienced with the capabilities.
 There is no way to get it all right away.
 SAP is continuing to roll out new features that you will want to take advantage of.
 And your users will ask for new data, better dashboards and deeper analysis as you all start to comprehend what a real time S&OP process can bring to your business.

 Even though IBP will eventually replace APO on the SAP roster in 2025, it is not a version upgrade, not even close.
 This is nothing like your typical version upgrades in ECC and APO with the “lift and shift” type of project plan.
-This is a reimplementation.
-The technological impact of HANA on a planning platform like IBP means more than a new application, it means a new planning process.
-The limitations of the R/3 architecture of BW, APO and ECC created a world that revolved around batch jobs and data loads.
-That world no longer exists.
+This is an evolution.
+IBP, specifically S&OP and inventory optimization, complement APO and work great together as a team.

 This is great, if you can take advantage of it.
 So do not be scared to bring in users and business partners early and often.
 Help them to envision the process as they want it to be, not as they have today.
 Many “requirements” of today stem from system limitations of yesterday.
 So constructively question requirements.
 Get to the root of the process, not the clicks of the system.
 By making your users partners, not customers, you can ensure a much more relevant and useful application.
 This is especially so with the dramatic difference of the IBP platform.
 Running in real time, in excel, in a collaborative manner is going to be a new world for your users.
 Hold hands and go there together.

-IBP running on HANA will change your organization.
+Running S&OP on the IBP platform with HANA technology will change your organization.
 The question is, will it add confusion and frustration, or will it act as an accelerator for your supply chain?
-If you treat the migration to IBP as an IT project, odds are everyone will end up frustrated.
+If you treat the migration to IBP as an IT project, odds are that everyone will end up frustrated.
 If you work hand in hand, supply chain and IT, to understand, design and build a process that takes advantage of the IBP application, the return on investment will be enormous.
 It sounds easy, but change is hard.
 Challenge your company to take a hard look at its processes and use IBP to change the game, starting with S&OP this year.
 You’ll thank me in 2025.

 Still reading?
 You must be interested in this topic, so be sure to check out our video series: IBP in 30 minutes.